rjsmith1999/IMMERSE/_pages/log.md

   - Added some more documentation about the updated ip core.
   - _TODO:_
     - Going to create a new version of the c code, formated like sebastians example, maybe break things out into more files

+* **Wednesday**:
+  - Restructured the c app in preparation for srvcli version
+    - Way more files now, but hopefully easier to maintain and adapt to the srvcli format
+  - _TODO:_
+    - Finish adapting code to work as srvcli

 ### Week 5: May 24 - May 28, 2021